 Maintain a minimum distance of 90 m (300 feet) from any marine mammal in the water or on the shore to prevent a disturbance.

-Avoid areas closed to visitors during the breeding season, from March 1 through June 30.
+Avoid areas closed to visitors during the pupping season, from March 1 through June 30.
 Drakes Estero and the mouth to Drakes Estero are closed to boating, canoeing, and kayaking.
 Double Point and the western end of Limantour Spit are closed to all visitor access.
 Tomales Point is a harbor seal pupping area, but is not closed.
 Please use care not to disturb the animals at these places and keep a distance of 90 m (300 feet) away.
-Ask at visitor centers for a map indicating closed areas.
+Download the maps below indicating closed areas or ask for one at a visitor center.

-If you see an animal (adult or pup) that you think is in distress, do not touch or approach it.
-Contact a park ranger and give the exact location and a description of the animal, making note of its behavior, color, size (length and girth) and any particular markings or tags.
+If you see a harbor seal (adult or pup) that you think is in distress, do not touch or approach it.
+Contact a park ranger and give the exact location and a description of the animal, making note of its behavior, color, size (length and girth), and any particular markings or tags.

 Contact the nearest National Seashore ranger first:

-If there is no answer at National Seashore numbers, call:
+If there is no answer at National Seashore numbers, call the Marine Mammal Center at 415-289-7325

 Become a Harbor Seal Monitoring Docent at Point Reyes National Seashore.
 Volunteers monitor the population of harbor seals in spring and summer.
 The data that they gather help scientists follow trends in the population, assess their health, identify disturbances to the harbor seals and protect, and preserve this valuable resource.

-Check out our Seasonal Harbor Seal updates to learn the latest news.
+Check out the San Francisco Bay Area Inventory & Monitoring Network's Harbor Seal Seasonal Monitoring Updates to learn the latest news.

-Even more information can be found on sfnps.org's Harbor Seals web pages.
+Even more information can be found on Pacific Coast Science and Learning Center's Harbor Seals web pages.

 Protecting Marine Mammals